programming-for-bio/7-remote-subprocess/Code-Review/README.md

 ```

 When you do this `pull` command git is going to open a file with a simple
-message that should say that there were no merge conflicts.
+message that will say that there were no merge conflicts.
 This file
 will be opened with the default text editor, which on Habanero seems to be
-vim, but which you can change later by calling
-`git config --global core.editor nano`.
+vim, but which you can change by calling `git config --global core.editor nano`
-For now, you do not need to do anything with this message but exit out of the
+in the remote terminal.
+For now, you do not need to do anything with this
-file which if you are in the vim editor can be done by typing `:quit`.
+message but exit out of the file which if you are in the vim editor can be
+done by typing `:quit`.

-You will now have the files from the other users repository.
+You will now have the files from the other users' repositories.

-## check that their assignment file is now in your Assignment/ dir
+## check that assignment files are now in your Assignment/ dir
 ```bash
 ls -l Assignment/
 ```

-### 3. Make a copy of their Assignment notebook and rename it
+### 3. Make a copy of your assigned Assignment notebook and rename it

 Please rename the file exactly as instructed below.
 Take note that you are
 changing the file name in the new copy so that instead of the other user's
-github username it will have your github username in the file name.
-Choose the
+github username it will have **your** github username in the file name.
-notebook 7.2 file for your assigned student to review, but if that student's
-assignment is missing then choose any other notebook 7.2 from the Assignment
-directory to review.
+Choose the notebook 7.2 file for your assigned student review, but if that student's assignment is missing then choose any other notebook 7.2 from the Assignment directory to review.

 ```bash
 cp Assignment/<their-username>-7.2.ipynb Code-Review/<your-username>.ipynb
 ```

 #### 4. Start a jupyter-notebook server to test their code
 Submit an `sbatch` job to start a jupyter-notebook server running on a compute